sveetch/boussole/docs/overview.rst

 Watcher will constantly watch about changes on files in your ``SOURCES_PATH`` directory.

 When an event occurs, it will compile eligible sources from the file dependencies and itself.

 Managed events can be :

 * File creation;
 * File modification;
 * File move;
 * File deletion.

+Event about directories (like directory creation or moving) are ignored.

 ..
 Note::
-    Compile errors won't break the watcher, meaning you can resolve them and it will try again to compile.
+    Compile errors won't break the watcher so you can resolve them and try again to compile.

 **Usage** ::